2020 Jakarta floods

 Flash floods occurred throughout the Indonesian capital of Jakarta and its metropolitan area on the early hours of 1 January 2020, due to the overnight rain which dumped nearly 15 in of rainwater, causing the Ciliwung and Cisadane rivers to overflow.
-At least 66 people have been killed, and 60,000 displaced in the worst flooding in the area since 2007.
+At least 66 people were killed, and 60,000 displaced in the worst flooding in the area since 2007.

 Background

-Floods have hit Jakarta several times in the past, including in 1621, 1654, 1918, 1942, 1976, 1996, 2002, 2007 and 2013.
+Floods have hit Jakarta several times in the past, including in 1621, 1654, 1918, 1942, 1976, 1996, 2002, 2007, 2013 and 2015.
 A significant contributing factor is that a substantial part of Jakarta is low-lying; some 24,000 ha (240 km2) of the main part of Jakarta are below sea level.
 Flooding can become severe if heavy rain coincides with high tides.
 When this happens, the high tides push water into low-lying areas coinciding with the runoff from rains in upland areas (such as Bogor) flowing down into the Jakarta area.

 Uncontrolled population growth in urban areas, poor land-use planning, and the lack of understanding among city residents and government about floods and its disaster risk exacerbate the impact.